 Enmpperaltta - a popcorn image (click to enlarge)

-As with the very very similar IFS methods, the way to produce the image is to pick a random point, and iterate it with the above formulas.
+As with the very similar IFS methods, the way to produce the image is to pick a random point, and iterate it with the above formulas.
 This produces an orbit over the space, ie, the plane in the two dimensional case).
 One must track the density of each pixel of the plane by counting how many times an iterated point falls in it.
-After performing some billion iterations, the image should be noise-free enought.
+After performing some billion iterations, the image should be noise-free enough.
 Then it's up to you to interpret the density thru some color palette that you like.
 In my case, what I did instead was to compute the density three times with slightly different parameters, and assign the resulting densities to the red, green and blue channels of the image.

 Below this text you can see some of the frames of the video (click to enlarge):